Thewbi/neorv32/README.md

 NEORV32_HOME=/C/Users/lapto/dev/VHDL/neorv32
 ```

+Adjust the paths to your local situation.
+Copy and pasting my paths from this tutorial without
+adjustments would be a mistake!

 Also add the toolchain's bin folder to the PATH environment variable

 ```
 PATH=/c/Users/lapto/Downloads/xpack-riscv-none-elf-gcc-14.2.0-3-win32-x64/xpack-riscv-none-elf-gcc-14.2.0-3/bin:$PATH
 ```

-Enter a software example folder.
+Enter one of the software example folders.

 ```
 cd /c/Users/lapto/dev/VHDL/neorv32/sw/example/demo_cfu